Bera Leopard Safari: A mini Yala in untouched Rajasthan

 Leopard Safari in India: What’s so special about Bera?

 Back in 2004, all I knew was that there was an owner of a hotel taking clients in his 1960’s antique jeep (complete with a front windscreen that folded down!) to an arid, rocky area, close to the Jawai dam crocodile sanctuary.
-There is very little natural prey for the leopards in this area, so they survive by living close to the villages of the killing goats and dogs.
+There is very little natural prey for the leopards in this area, so they survive by living close to the villages and hunting their goats and dogs.
 I was fascinated by this big cat living in such close proximity to local villagers; whose main income was from grazing large herds of goats amongst the weathered rock formations.
-It is common to see a Rabari tribesman walking through prime leopard habitat with his substantial herd.
-It is important to note, that most of this area is simply village lands and government degraded forests and has no protection for the leopards and other resident wildlife, although this is being discussed.
+It is common to see the distinctive Rabari tribesman walking through the middle of prime leopard habitat with their large herds.
+It is important to note, that most of this area is simply village lands and degraded forests and has no legal protection for the leopards and other resident wildlife, although this has been debated over the years as to weather they should designate this a leopard sanctuary.

-My first Bera Leopard sighting: Ooops, don’t forget to read your video manual
+My first Bera Leopard safari: Ooops, don’t forget to read your video manual

 On our very first night time drive in this remote and little visited location, we saw a female leopard resting on top of a large boulder.
 As we watched, a local dog from the nearby village barked at a perceived danger and the female leopards entire alert body and gaze was ‘locked onto’ this call.
 She was truly beautiful and although photographs were difficult to take, we drove back to the hotel with the memory of her fierce stare and the knowledge that when we left her, the hunt was about the start.